Kintsugi Stud Earrings Made From Redwood Burl Wood, Inlaid With 22ct Gold Leaf

 Necklace is made to order and may vary slightly, but equally as nice, every piece is unique.

-Necklace will come in a gift box as standard.
+Item will come in a gift box with ribbon.

 If you are buying as a gift and wanted something a bit more special, please choose gift wrapped service, where you can also add a short message that we will print and put with your order.